1. Which authority is in charge of merger control in Montenegro?

 The maximum duration of a merger probe in Montenegro is 105 working days from the date of the filing (125 days, if the clearance turns out to be with strings attached).

 10. What are the fines for gun jumping in Montenegro?

 The infringing undertaking can be fined between 1% and 10% of its annual turnover during the relevant year.

-If you’re interested in merger filing in Montenegro, you may also like our web app for checking the merger filing thresholds in the Western Balkans.
+Interested in merger filing in Montenegro?
+You may also like our web app for checking the merger filing thresholds in the Western Balkans.